 The Chair’s Summer Research Program provides support for trainees who want to pursue a well-defined summer research project that will lead to a manuscript submission by the Fall.
 Announcements are sent out in the Spring of each year, requesting project and mentoring information from interested students.
 Support is awarded at the level of $4000 per student per year.
 Trainees are eligible to apply for subsequent years of funding upon demonstration of timely manuscript submission from previous projects.
 For further information, please contact Chief of Staff, Lora Furman (Lora.Furman@Pennmedicine.upenn.edu)

 The Summer Undergraduate Program for Educating Radiation Scientists (SUPERS) is a competitive 10-week program for undergraduates from accredited academic institutes who seek to gain experience in laboratory-based biomedical research.

-SUPERS supports underrepresented minorities and the economically disadvantage as members of the body of ~15-20 students that comprise each class annually.
+SUPERS supports students from diverse backgrounds and the economically disadvantage as members of the body of ~15-20 students that comprise each class annually.
 Students are individually paired with a faculty mentor to guide them through the process of developing and performing hypothesis-driven research in a biomedical discipline.
 This research is performed alongside a curriculum of classes and journal clubs that provide education in areas such as cancer biology, radiation biology, radiation physics and math, and cancer imaging.
 As its goal, SUPERS strives to prepare its trainees for higher education and a future career in translational research.
 For more information about SUPERS, please visit our website at SUPERS @ Penn.
-Female, minority, socioeconomically disadvantaged and applicants with special needs, as defined by the ADA, are encouraged to apply.

 Professional Editing Services